omarXzain/reading-notes/class-03.md

 # About Boxes
 -------------
-**The most popular ways to specify the size of a box are to use pixels, percentages, it set several properties that affect the appearance of these boxes.
+**The most popular ways to specify the size of a box are to use pixels, percentages, it set several properties that affect the appearance of these boxes**

 1. CSS treats each HTML element as if it has its own box.
 2. You can use CSS to control the dimensions of a box